nliautaud/trakttvstats/README.md

 ![links](img/links.png)

-## Translation
+## Translation & posters localization

-The extension may translate on the fly movies titles, informations (ex. overview) and images, in any language available on TMDb.
+The extension will translate on the fly movies titles, informations (ex. overview) and localize posters and backdrops in the desired language if the informations are available on TMDb.

 On search results, lists, etc. the translation occur only when hovering the posters, to minimize loads.